Being bilingual is common in Australia, it’s an advantage. But slowly, people seem to be losing that skill.

 Everyone in Australia normally speaks English anyway… I don’t think English is the official language, technically, but I think it’s an unofficial official language.”

-That was Katrina Vergov, a second-generation Chinese Australian.
+That was Jane Smith*, a second-generation Chinese Australian.
 That was her struggle with the community language schools 8 years ago when she dropped out after 5 years of learning.

 Now, students are still dropping out of community language schools, but with more complicated reasons.
 It has led to the shutdown of some schools, including the Sydney Chinese Language school at Bonnyrigg after over 30 years of operation.